Places of Interest - an overview of Seaham

 Byron Place Shopping Centre

 Byron Place shopping centre opened in November, 2007.
-It is made up of a fabulous line up of stores including a 45,000 sq ft Asda foodstore, Argos, BetFred, BrightHouse, Card Factory, Farmfoods, Greggs, Home Bargains, J&D Carpets, O2, Park Lane Cards and Gifts, Peacocks, Select, Specsavers, Subway and Wilkinson.
+It is made up of a fabulous line up of stores including a 45,000 sq ft Asda foodstore, Argos, BetFred, BrightHouse, Card Factory, Farmfoods, Greggs, Home Bargains, The Flooring Store, O2, Park Lane Cards and Gifts, Peacocks, Select, Specsavers, Subway and Wilkinson.
 There are 358 dedicated shopping spaces, which guarantee easy access to the centre.

 Dalton Park Shopping Centre